mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 And [in] your life you are really disappointed.
 That is what is called delusion, what is called dullness.
 Dullness is sort of, completely sinking into the bottom of the ocean.
 That is dullness.

 On the other hand, distraction.
-Dogen Zenji says, distraction is, your mind is scattering in all directions.
+Dogen Zenji says, distraction is [that] your mind is scattering in all directions.
 Even though you sit down here, your mind is going to Japan, to India, to Europe, and all over.
 That is distraction.

 On the other hand, dullness is completely [like] you are sinking into the bottom of the ocean.
 And finally, you don't know what to do.
 Whatever kind of delusion, [either] dullness or distraction – both distract.
 Your activities distract [*unintelligible*].
 Settling yourself in the self is very difficult.